Viewtiful/aws-elb-health-state-macosx-menubar/README.md

    * region: Region where the ELB is located
    * regionShort: Region where the ELB is located.
 This value is used for the title and sub-menu
    * loadBalancerName: The loadbalancer health to monitor

+   3. You can also change the timer tick, line 70 ` hs.timer.doEvery(300, constructInterface)`

 ## Tool running